Finland profile - Leaders

 Alexander Stubb became prime minister in June 2014 after replacing his predecessor, Jyrki Katainen, as leader of the main governing National Coalition Party.

-He was defeated at the polls in April 2015.
+He was defeated at the polls in April 2015, in an election dominated by the issue of extricating Finland from recession.

 The Centre Party led by Juha Sipila won the most seats in a general election dominated by the country's faltering economy.